RussellXie7/CSE-167-FINAL/README.md

 ### Technical features included in this demo:

-* Depth of Field
+* Depth of Field Camera Effect
 * Dynamic Low Poly Water effect with real-time reflection and refraction
 * Snow Particle Effects with wind control
 * Procedurally generated terrain with different levels
-* Depth of Field Camera Effect
+* Animated Clouds
 * Boat Control with Collision Detection